 This article will provide information about BIG-IP and NGINX high availability (HA) topics that should be considered when leveraging the public cloud.
-There are differences between on-prem and public cloud such as modified or unique cloud provider L2 networking.
+There are differences between on-prem and public cloud such as cloud provider L2 networking.
 These differences lead to challenges in how you address HA, failover time, peer setup, scaling options, and application state.
-I'll call out key items as well as provide recommendations based on my experience working with customers and testing in my lab.

 High availability can mean many things to different people.
-Depending on the application and traffic requirements, HA requires dual data paths, redundant storage, and compute.
-Oh, and don't forget redundant power supplies for on-prem stuff.
-HA as I’m defining it here means (among other reasons), the ability to survive a failure, maintenance windows should be seamless to user, and the user experience should never suffer...ever!
-I like to think of HA as providing that "always on" experience similar to electricity.
-When I flip on a light switch, electricity just...simply...works.
-Similarly when I visit my favorite web site or play my favorite online game, I expect it to just...simply...work.
+Depending on the application and traffic requirements, HA requires dual data paths, redundant storage, redundant power, and compute.
+It means the ability to survive a failure, maintenance windows should be seamless to user, and the user experience should never suffer...ever!

 So what should HA provide?